 How can we help you?

-We fight for the best deals and provide the expertise, networks and support you need to set up, run and thrive as an amateur music group.
+We fight for the best deals and provide the expertise, networks and support you need to set up, run and thrive as a leisure-time music group.

 Practical services and resources

 - Insurance cover for groups: specially designed and highly competitive, including public liability cover

 - One-to-one help and advice, via phone, email and in person

 - PRS fee collection scheme – taking the hassle out royalty payments